QuantLet/COP/COPlcpinVaR/README.md

 Published in:     Copulae

-Description:     'COPlcpinVaR computes from the results of fitting a Aparch(1, 1) model to daily returns,
-                  see COPlcpinaparch, and choosing the HAC model, see COPlcpinres, the profit and loss function (dots) with the 99%-VaR bound (solid line) and the time points of the exceedances (pluses).'
+Description: 'COPlcpinVaR computes from the results of fitting a Aparch(1, 1) model to daily returns, see COPlcpinaparch, and choosing the HAC model, see COPlcpinres, the profit and loss function (dots) with the 99%-VaR bound (solid line) and the time points of the exceedances (pluses).'

 Keywords: HAC, clayton, gumbel, aparch, daily returns

 See also: COPlcpeinaparch, COPlcpexVaR, COPlcpexgarch, COPlcpexres, COPlcpinres

 Author: Ostap Okhrin, Simon Trimborn

 Datafile: 'COPts1AClayton.dat, COPts1AGumbel.dat, COPts1dates.dat, COPts1eps.dat, COPts1parameters.dat,
 COPts1sigmat.dat, cop_timeseries_1.dat'

 Submitted: Tue, October 07 2014 by Felix Jung

 Input: COPhelperfunctions

-Output:          'The Quantlet returns plots which show the profit and loss function (dots) for index data with
-                  the 99%-VaR bound (solid line) and the time points of the exceedances (pluses) for the HAC model with Gumbel and Clayton generators.'
+Output: 'The Quantlet returns plots which show the profit and loss function (dots) for index data with the 99%-VaR bound (solid line) and the time points of the exceedances (pluses) for the HAC model with Gumbel and Clayton generators.'

-Example:         'The example is performed for the indizes DAX, DJ and NIKKEI in the time span [1.1.1985; 23.12.2010]
-                  using the Gumbel (first tow graphs) and the clayton copula (second two graphs).â€™
+Example: 'The example is performed for the indizes DAX, DJ and NIKKEI in the time span [1.1.1985; 23.12.2010] using the Gumbel (first two graphs) and the clayton copula (second two graphs).â'

 ```